MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsUserCallingSettings.md

 ## DESCRIPTION
 This cmdlet sets the call forwarding, simultaneous ringing and call group settings for the specified user.

 When specifying settings you need to specify all settings with a settings grouping, for instance, you can't just change a forwarding target.
-Instead you need to start by getting the current settings, making the necessary changes and then setting/writing all settings within the settings group.
+Instead, you need to start by getting the current settings, making the necessary changes, and then setting/writing all settings within the settings group.

 ## EXAMPLES